University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 If the leave exceeds 21 working days, the University must grant employees a military leave of absence without pay for service in the uniformed services of the United States or the state, and reinstatement as provided in RCW Chapter 73.16.

-Refer to BPPM 60.58 for information regarding eligibility and application for shared leave during military leave.
+Refer to UPPM 60.58 for information regarding eligibility and application for shared leave during military leave.

 Upon presentation of military orders to the appropriate dean or principal administrative officer, the University grants employees leave with pay and/or leave without pay for active armed forces training duty and active service duty.

-Faculty and AP employees on annual appointments are entitled to one personal holiday to be used each fiscal year.
+Faculty and AP employees on annual appointments are entitled to one personal holiday to be used each fiscal year (July 1-June 30).
 The personal holiday is eight hours for full-time employees.
-Part-time employees earn a personal holiday based on their full-time equivalent.
+Part-time employees earn a prorated personal holiday based on their full-time equivalent.

 Faculty and AP employees are eligible for professional leave.
 Refer to the written instructions from the Provost’s Office and the Faculty Manual for more information.